 A year has passed since my husband was diagnosed with stage three lymphoma.

-The haematologist said that my husband can opt to “watch and wait” and not proceed with chemotherapy unless the symptoms of the disease change.
+The haematologist said that my husband can opt to “watch and wait”.
+And not proceed with chemotherapy unless the symptoms of the disease change.

-We have lived an almost normal life for the past year, but are bluntly reminded of reality whenever we go to the hospital for his medical checkup.
+We have lived an almost normal life for the past year.
+But are bluntly reminded of reality whenever we go to the hospital for his medical checkup.

-Like this trip—I was seated beside my husband at the Cancer Centre of the hospital as we waited to see the TCM (Traditional Chinese Medicine) doctor.
+I was seated beside my husband at the Cancer Centre of the hospital as we waited to see the TCM (Traditional Chinese Medicine) doctor.

 I have the cancer-patient image blazed into my memory cells.
 Bald, skin-and-bones scrawny.
 Their expressions, sometimes downcast, solemn, even fearful.
 Occasionally brave, with a smile.